 - Allow for extremes in the weather.
 Make sure the cattery has a shady area so your kitty doesn’t get too hot in the summer.
 If your winters are cold, provide access to a heated room or garage; don’t leave your cat out in a stand-alone structure in very cold weather.

 - You can enrich the cattery environment by providing logs or posts for scratching.
 Hang bird feeders nearby (but not in the cattery), or plant a tray of grass for your kitty to frolic in.
 Be creative!
 You can make the cattery a nice place for your cat to hang out, and a pleasant place for you to visit.

 Where can I get more information about catteries/catios?

 You can search the Internet for “cat enclosures” or “catios” to find out what other people have done.
 Here are some useful websites:

-- Catio Showcase and Catio Spaces have lots of photos and helpful information about different kinds of cat enclosures.
+- Catio Spaces has lots of photos and helpful information about different kinds of cat enclosures.